tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 its subsequencers:

+a) “Business as usual”—Virtual subsequencers and subsequencers send
+    transactions simultaneously.
-a) “Business as usual”—Virtual subsequencers and subsequencers send transactions simultaneously. b) Disable subsequencers—Virtual sequencer is the only one driving. c) Using grab() and ungrab()—Virtual sequencer takes control of the underlying driver(s) for a
+b) Disable subsequencers—Virtual sequencer is the only one driving.
+c) Using grab() and ungrab()—Virtual sequencer takes control of the

-limited time.
+    underlying driver(s) for a limited time.

 When using virtual sequences, most users disable the subsequencers and invoke sequences only from the virtual sequence.
 For more information, see Section 4.7.3.

-To invoke sequences, do one of the following: Use the appropriate ’uvm_do macro.
+To invoke sequences, do one of the following: Use the appropriate uvm_do function.
 Use the sequence start() method.

 4.7.1 Creating a Virtual Sequencer
 ----------------------------------